lowrycito/handbook/pages/study-manual-general-handbook-24.md

   * The person has been a confirmed Church member for at least one year.

   * The person has completed or is no longer attending high school, secondary school, or the equivalent.
-(This applies to young missionary candidates who are 18 years old.)
+(This applies only to young missionary candidates who will not be 19 years old by their availability date.)

 Young missionary candidates and their stake president plan for when the stake president should submit the recommendation.
 They may use the Submission